NStoyanov95/NStoyanov95/README.md

 ## 🚀 About Me
 - 💡 Passionate about turning ideas into code.
+- **Tech Enthusiast:** Passionate about exploring new technologies, constantly learning, and applying innovative solutions to real-world problems.

 - **Frontend Development with React:** Build user-friendly and responsive web interfaces using React, focusing on components, hooks, and clean design.
 - **Backend Development with Node.js and Express:** Delving into server-side development using Node.js and Express.js.